 1888 – Assisted emigration to Canada established

-1897 – Golden Road linking Tarbert and Rodel through the Bays is completed
+1897 – Road linking Tarbert and Rodel through the Bays is completed

 1897 - Manish Victoria Cottage Hospital built & endowed by Mrs Frances Thomas